 This might be difficult for a person with dementia, as they may not understand and follow the guidelines, which can cause others anxiety or distress.
 This can be especially difficult in shops or out walking, if the person with dementia wants to go up to see or talk to people.
 Try to pick quiet routes for your walk and go out at quieter times, either early or late.

-Shielding is when a person is at high risk from COVID-19, and who should have received a letter from the NHS.
-The advice for high risk people in this situation is to not leave the house for any reason.
-The full list of people who are classified as high or moderate risk is available here NHS guidance.
-People with dementia are classed as at moderate risk of COVID-19, which means that the person should stay at home as much as possible, and follow social distancing guidance.
+Shielding is when a person is at high risk from coronavirus, and who should have originally received a letter from the NHS.
+The advice for high risk people in this situation varies depending on where you live in the UK.
+The full list of people who are classified as high or moderate risk is available here.

 Coping without support groups or day centres